The first principle of lively social life is putting people first and the sidewalks is where it has to start

 Saratoga Springs, New York - One of the best places to see rich sidewalk life.

 Saratoga Springs gets it right - it has wide sidewalks (30 feet), inside out storefronts, interesting facades and lighting, various options for seating, shade, wide separation from cars, and plentiful opportunities for social and commercial life.
 These sidewalks can serve as an example for other cities seeking revitalization.

 The best sidewalks have traits that make them welcoming, accessible, interesting, safe, and socially active places.
 They feel like public "living rooms."

 Putting People First

-The power of streetlife can connect us all together— all ages, all cultures, all incomes, all faiths.
-Cities that make Social Life (and consequently local economic life) a top priority have created some of the best people-friendly streets we know.
+The power of street life is that it can connect us all — all ages, all cultures, all incomes, all faiths.
+Cities that make social life (and consequently local economic life) a top priority have created some of the best people-friendly streets we know.
 They have transformed streets into plazas, squares, and markets in ways people never dreamed possible.
 Often these uses are only temporary and begin as experimental, pop-up prototypes.
-Great sidewalks are not set in stone but evolve and change over time, becoming dynamic places you want to come back to often.
+Great sidewalks are not set in stone but evolve and change over time, becoming dynamic places that you want to come back to often.

 He understood the importance of street life as a vital part of this approach he called "Shared Space."
 As he once put it, "If you want people to behave like they are in a village...build a village."
 And it works!

-•Keep in mind that "Social Life" on the streets is a key local economic development strategy.
+- Keep in mind that social life on streets is a key local economic development strategy.